Biomedical Knowledge Graphs and Literature AI

 • Human reviewer signoff for high-stakes conclusions

-This is why literature AI belongs in due-diligence workflow design, not only as a chat interface.
+This is why literature AI belongs in due-diligence workflow design, not as a chat interface alone.
 The professional artifact is an auditable evidence map.

 Enterprise Knowledge Layers